dshank-forge/FSND/projects/01_fyyur/starter_code/README.md

 4. Navigate to Home page [http://localhost:5000](http://localhost:5000)

-Bookmark - About to start working on the /venues/venue_id endpoint (or whatever else I feel like).
+Bookmark - Finished several more endpoints last time!
+Currently working on the update artist controller/endpoint.
+Looking into the WTForms documentation.